 Tim’s second novel, Peace Talks, was published in the UK by Bloomsbury in April 2020.
-It will be published Germany by Rowohlt, in Holland by Levine Querido, in Italy by Ediziono E/O. In November 2020 Peace Talks was shortlisted for the prestigious Costa Book Awards.
+In October 2020 it was published in the US by Europa Editions and in Holland by Levine Querido, It will be published Germany by Rowohlt and in Italy by Ediziono E/O. In November 2020 Peace Talks was shortlisted for the prestigious Costa Book Awards.

 Edvard Behrends is a senior diplomat, highly regarded for his work on international peace negotiations.
 Under his arbitration, unimaginable atrocities are coolly dissected; invisible and ancient lines, grown taut and frayed with conflict, redrawn.